Actify

 The Outside-In Method

-After analyzing 83 outdoor team events across 37 companies over 12 months (2024), we found that the activities with the highest satisfaction and lasting impact follow a three-phase structure: Explore, Challenge, Reflect.
-Most outdoor events fail because they skip the reflection phase — people have a great time but nothing transfers back to the office.
+After analyzing 83 outdoor team events across 37 companies over 12 months (2024), we found that the activities with the highest satisfaction follow a three-phase structure: Explore, Challenge, Reflect.
+Most outdoor events fail because they skip reflection — people have a great time but nothing transfers back to the office.
 The Outside-In Method ensures every outdoor experience creates a conversation that continues on Monday morning.

 30%